Skip to navigation Skip to content

 New migrant to Australia

-On 10 July, Debbie gave birth to child Kiera.
-The application for a 123 permanent visa was also approved on this day.
+The application for a 123 permanent visa was approved on 10 July.

 2

-Mira has lived in Australia since 2013 and holds a 309 Partner Provisional visa (PPV).
-On 3rd August 2016, Mira gave birth to child Isaac and claimed FTB and PPL on 1 September 2016.
+Mira has lived in Australia since the start of 2022 and holds a 309 Partner Provisional visa (PPV).
+On 3 August 2024, Mira gave birth to child Isaac and claimed FTB and PPL on 1 September 2024.
 Both claims are granted and Mira elects to be paid PPL from the date of claim.

-In October 2016 Mira, Mira's partner and Isaac travelled outside Australia for a 2 week holiday to visit Mira's country of birth and introduce Isaac to extended family.
-As Mira was on a PPV at the time of departure, PPL and FTB are only portable if the reason for travel is approved.
+In October 2024 Mira, Mira's partner and Isaac travelled outside Australia for a 2 week holiday to visit Mira's country of birth and introduce Isaac to extended family.
+As Mira was on a PPV at the time of departure, PPL and FTB are only portable if the travel is for an approved reason.
 Travel for holiday purposes is not an approved reason for travel; Mira was not entitled to PPL or FTB while outside Australia.

-Examples of FTB, PPL, DAP and the NARWP
+Examples of FTB and PPL and the NARWP

 Table 3